gruns/furl/README.md

 # furl

-### furl is a small Python library that makes manipulating URLs simple.
+### furl is a small Python library that makes parsing and manipulating URLs
+    simple.

 Python's standard __urllib__ and __urlparse__ modules provide a number of URL manipulation functions, but using these functions to perform common URL manipulations proves tedious.
 Furl makes manipulating URLs simple.

+Furl is Unlicensed in the public domain, so you can build amazing things.

 Query arguments are easy.
 Really easy.